-In addition to our Recorded Music products being sold in physical retail outlets, our Recorded Music products are also sold in physical form to online physical retailers such as Amazon.com, barnesandnoble.com and bestbuy.com and in digital form to digital download services such as Apple's iTunes and Google Play, and are otherwise used by digital streaming services such as Beats Music, Deezer, Rhapsody, Spotify and YouTube, and digital radio services such as Pandora, iTunes Radio and iHeart Radio.
+In addition to our Recorded Music products being sold in physical retail outlets, our Recorded Music products are also sold in physical form to online physical retailers such as Amazon.com, barnesandnoble.com and bestbuy.com and in digital form to digital download services such as Apple's iTunes and Google Play, and are offered by digital streaming services such as Apple Music, Deezer, Rhapsody, Spotify and YouTube, including digital radio services such as iTunes Radio, iHeart Radio, Pandora and Sirius XM.

-We have integrated the sale of digital content into all aspects of our business, including A&R, marketing, promotion and distribution.
+We have integrated the exploitation of digital content into all aspects of our business, including artist and repertoire ("A&R"), marketing, promotion and distribution.
 Our business development executives work closely with A&R departments to ensure that while a record is being produced, digital assets are also created with all distribution channels in mind, including streaming services, social networking sites, online portals and music-centered destinations.
 We also work side-by-side with our online and mobile partners to test new concepts.
-We believe existing and new digital businesses will be a significant source of growth for at least the next several years and will provide new opportunities to successfully monetize our assets and create new revenue streams.
+We believe existing and new digital businesses will be a significant source of growth and will provide new opportunities to successfully monetize our assets and create new revenue streams.
 The proportion of digital revenues attributed to each distribution channel varies by region and proportions may change as the roll out of new technologies continues.
 As an owner of music content, we believe we are well positioned to take advantage of growth in digital distribution and emerging technologies to maximize the value of our assets.

-We are also diversifying our revenues beyond our traditional businesses by entering into expanded-rights deals with recording artists in order to partner with artists in other aspects of their careers.
-Under these agreements, we provide services to and participate in artists' activities outside the traditional recorded music business.
-We build artist services capabilities and platforms for exploiting this broader set of music-related rights and participating more broadly in the monetization of the artist brands we help create.
+We have diversified our revenues beyond our traditional businesses by entering into expanded-rights deals with recording artists in order to partner with artists in other aspects of their careers.
+Under these agreements, we provide services to and participate in artists' activities outside the traditional recorded music business such as touring, merchandising and sponsorships.
+We have built artist services capabilities and platforms for exploiting this broader set of music-related rights and participating more widely in the monetization of the artist brands we help create.

-We believe that entering into artist services and expanded-rights deals and enhancing our artist services capabilities will permit us to diversify revenue streams and capitalize on revenue opportunities in merchandising, fan clubs, sponsorship, concert promotion and touring.
-This will provide for improved long-term relationships with artists and allow us to more effectively connect artists and fans.
+We believe that entering into expanded-rights deals and enhancing our artist services capabilities in areas such as concert promotion and management has permited us to diversify revenue streams and capitalize on other revenue opportunities.
+This provides for improved long-term relationships with artists and allows us to more effectively connect artists and fans.